upsetstomach56/jpegcam/README.md

 * **Dual Quality Modes:** Toggle between `PROXY (1.5MP)` for speed and `HIGH (6.0MP)` for quality.
 * **Non-Destructive:** Original files are untouched.
 Graded copies are saved to a `/GRADED/` folder.

+## ❗️ Important Notice Regarding LUT Names
+* Keep your LUT filenames short!
+Use 8 characters or less (e.g., Kodak400.cube).
+Long filenames may be invisible to the camera's file system.

 ## 🚧 Known Limitations (The "Beta" Reality)
 * **Processing Speed:** Because the camera uses a legacy processor, the "High" quality mode can take 15–20 seconds to process a single image.
 The app uses a "chunking" method to prevent the camera from crashing due to low memory.
 * **JPEG Only:** This version is optimized for JPEGs.
 RAW files are ignored by the processor.